WannesFransen1994/ip_major/lesson_03/circleci_guide/guide.md

 ### [INCOMPLETE] update your test result path as suggested by the docs:

-You'll see en caps that you have to replace a variable with your project name.
+You'll see in caps that you have to replace a variable with your project name.
 Let's do that for now, so that we'll see that this doesn't work properly with umbrella apps and default configurations.

 ```yml
       - store_test_results:  # upload junit test results for display in Test Summary